c-hack/C-Hack-Panel-Control/README.md

 To build it run `mvn package`.
 This will create a jar in `target`.
 To execute run `java -jar path/to/C-Hack-Panel-Control-X.X.X-jar-with-dependencies.jar <name of snippet> <arguments for snippet>`.

+## How to use
+### Testing locally:
+If you want to test locally, you can see what the panels would show, by just opening the file `sim/index.html` with a browser.(Tested in Firefox 59)

 ## Contributing
 This project was created with eclipse, therefore you can just import the whole repo as a eclipse project.